plaisier-lab/U5_hNSC_Neural_G0/index.md

 ```

 This script will output:
-- **results/SensitivityAnalysis/ccAF_CV_sensitivity_analysis.csv** - The true labels, and predicted labels for the test sets from each cross-valdiation iteration.
+- **results/SensitivityAnalysis/ccAF_CV_sensitivity_analysis.csv** - The true labels and predicted labels for the test sets from each cross-validation iteration.
 - **results/SensitivityAnalysis/ccAF_CV_sensitivity_analysis_boxplot.pdf** - Boxplot showing how increasing amounts of missing genes affects the error rate of the ccAF classifier.

 #### 6. Whitfield et al., 2002 gold-standard classification
-We validated S and M phase classifications by appling the ccAF classifier to a gold standard cell-cycle synchronized time-series dataset from HeLa cells with simultaneous characterization of transcriptome profiles and experimental determination of whether the cells were in S or M phase at each time point:
+We validated S and M phase classifications by applying the ccAF classifier to a gold standard cell-cycle synchronized time-series dataset from HeLa cells with simultaneous characterization of transcriptome profiles and experimental determination of whether the cells were in S or M phase at each time point:
 > [Whitfield et al., 2002](https://pubmed.ncbi.nlm.nih.gov/12058064/) - gold-standard dataset of 1,134 most cyclic genes was used to validate S & M phases from ccAF (http://genome-www.stanford.edu/Human-CellCycle/HeLa/).

 ```console